Azure/bacc/README.md

 * [AzFinSim](./demos/azfinsim/README.md): This is a financial simulation application that uses Azure Batch to run option risk analysis workloads.
-* [LULESH](./demos/lulesh-catalyst/README.md): This is a scientific simulation mini-app that uses Azure Batch to run MPI-based workloads. (placeholder: not yet availble)
+* [LULESH](./demos/lulesh-catalyst/README.md): This is a scientific simulation mini-app that uses Azure Batch to run MPI-based workloads. (placeholder: not yet available)

 ## Developer Guidelines